Kansas City Chiefs vs. Buffalo Bills NFL Week 5 Odds, Plays and Insights for October 10, 2021

 - The Chiefs have covered the spread once this season when favored by 3.5 points or more (in four chances).

-- Kansas City's games this year have hit the over three times in four opportunities (75%).
+- Kansas City's games this year have hit the over in 75% of its opportunities (three times in four games with a set point total).

 - Kansas City is 1-3 against the spread and 2-2 overall this season when the team scores more than 11 points.